 Background checks and rigid personnel security investigations (PSIs) are common in this job market.
-The security clearances are must at government agencies and private firms with government contracts.
+Security clearances are a must at government agencies and private firms with government contracts.

 Now let’s talk about the most important aspect of this discussion, money.
-As per the statistics provided by the U.S. Bureau of Labor Statistics (BLS) the job growth rate for the decade ending 2026 for the IT security field will be 28%.
-The 2018 median annual pay according to the U.S. Bureau of Labor Statistics (BLS) in $98350 for IT security professionals.
+As per the statistics provided by the U.S. Bureau of Labor Statistics (BLS), the job growth rate for the decade ending 2026 for the IT security field will be 28%.
+The 2018 median annual pay according to the U.S. Bureau of Labor Statistics (BLS) is $98350 for IT security professionals.

 As astonishing as this figure sounds, it is very close to reality.
-Cyber warfare has gained pace in the last decade with the interests of many high profile enterprises at stake.
-With industries of national importance at stake, the investment in the IT security front touched trillion-dollar mark.
+Cyber warfare has gained pace in the last decade with the interests of many high-profile enterprises at stake.
+With industries of national importance at stake, the investment in the IT security front touched the trillion-dollar mark.

 While the job market is still hot for those with appropriate credentials and experience, IT security consultancies and penetration testing companies stand hugely benefited from this turmoil scenario.
 If you own an IT security consultancy or a penetration testing company, we are talking about a figure exceeding $120000 as an average annual income for you.

 Don’t stop here!
 Being an ethical hacker, your sources of income are not limited to the job and IT security consultancy.
 Let us introduce another avenue of income, ‘the bug bounty program’.

 Vulnerability rewards program (VRP) aka bug bounty program is a crowdsourcing initiative under which ethical hackers are rewarded to discover and report a software bug.
 These programs are initiated to improve internal code audits and penetration tests which are a part of the organization’s vulnerability management strategy.